-Weston Sprott enjoys an exciting career that includes orchestral, chamber, and solo performances, as well as numerous educational and outreach efforts.
-He is Dean of the Preparatory Division at The Juilliard School and a trombonist in New York’s Metropolitan Opera Orchestra, of which he has been a member since 2005.
-He has been recognized as “an excellent trombonist” with a “sense of style and phrasing [that] takes a backseat to no one”.
+Weston Sprott enjoys an exciting career that includes orchestral, chamber, and solo performances as well as numerous educational and outreach efforts.
+He is dean of Juilliard’s Preparatory Division and a trombonist in the Metropolitan Opera Orchestra, of which he has been a member since 2005.
 He is a recipient of the Sphinx Medal of Excellence and the Atlanta Symphony Talent Development Program Aspire Award.

 Sprott has performed frequently with the Philadelphia Orchestra, held a position with the Zurich Opera/Philharmonia, and has appeared with numerous other major orchestras, including the New York Philharmonic, Atlanta Symphony, and Oslo Philharmonic.
 He previously held principal positions with the Pennsylvania Ballet Orchestra and the Delaware Symphony Orchestra.
-His chamber music and festival engagements include the Stellenbosch International Chamber Music Fesitval (SICMF), Classical Tahoe, Festival Napa Valley, Walla Chamber Music Festival, Chineke!, PRIZM Ensemble, and numerous others.
-As a soloist, Sprott has been featured regularly throughout the United States, Europe, South Africa, and Asia.
-He made his Carnegie solo debut in 2007 and was a featured soloist with the Chamber Music Society of Lincoln Center is 2017.
-Sprott’s debut album, Act I, was released in 2010 and hailed by the American Record Guide as “an outstanding recording” that “feels the emotion of every note and phrase”.
+His chamber music and festival engagements include the Stellenbosch International Chamber Music Festival (SICMF), Classical Tahoe, Festival Napa Valley, Walla Chamber Music Festival, Chineke!, PRIZM Ensemble, and numerous others.
+As a soloist, Sprott has been featured regularly throughout the U.S., Europe, South Africa, and Asia.
+He made his Carnegie Hall solo debut in 2007 and was a featured soloist with Chamber Music Society of Lincoln Center in 2017.
+Sprott’s debut album, Act I, was released in 2010.